 Thereafter and ideally, they should favor antimicrobial office furniture.
 But changing all the office furniture represents a significant cost for managers.
 No doubt that improvements will gradually emerge in office spaces with a change of furniture by station or space.

 On the side of the manufacturers of office furniture, let's just say the excitement is present.
 The post-Covid-19 era forced them to innovate and test hundreds of options in textiles, hard and soft surfaces, antimicrobial treatments and other materials that can be cleaned and disinfected without degrading the surface.
+In conclusion

 All major crises lead to major changes, whether social, personal, professional, etc. The global Covid-19 pandemic is no exception.
 It will bring about a new normal that will have repercussions on everyone's personal and professional life.